dakom/libhdate-go/README.md

 It's more just a pure C to Go language port than anything else, with a few small tweaks due to the language and idiomatic differences

-There are a few additions (in extra.go) to make usability easier

 While all the functions from libhdate are there and ported over, they are not exported unless really intended to be used outside the package

+There are a few additions (in extra.go) to make usability clearer and easier

 ## Usage

-In general, use use HDateExtended{}, run Calculate() and then grab properties or generated strings from there
+In general, use HDateExtended{}, run Calculate() and then grab properties or generated strings from there.
+See extra.go for the available properties/methods.
+Here's an example:

 ```
 package main